rsdoiel/pttk/pdtk-rss.1.md

 The rss renders an RSS file based on the content found in the directory tree provided.
-If it encounters a "blog.json" file then it'll use that file to generate feed content for that directory and it's content otherwise it'll generate a feed backed on Markdown front matter encountered in Markdown documents with corresponding html file.
+If it encounters a "blog.json" file then base of that tree it'll use that file to generate feed content any subdirectories found otherwise it'll generate a feed based on Markdown front matter encountered in Markdown documents with corresponding html files.

 pdtk rss walks the file system to generate a RSS2 file.
 It assumes that the directory for HTDOCS is is the base directory containing